turingschool/front-end-curriculum/projects/2DoBox-Pivot-Mod1.md

 3 - The application has a strong accessibility presence.
 The developer showed a strong effort to keep accessibility in mind from the beginning of the project.
 The application has 0-3 aXe-core violations.

 2 - The application shows glimpses of good accessibility practices, but fails to deliver a truly accessible product.
-The application has 4-6 aXe-core violations
+The application has 4-6 aXe-core violations.

 1 - Developer did not keep accessibility in mind.
 The application has 6+ aXe-core violations.